Terms of Service

-Dirt hardship allowance: 10%
+Dirt difficulty allowance: 10%

 If higher surcharges are paid in the hiring company, the surcharges are based on the percentages in the hiring company.

-8. Equal Pay Billing
+8. Equal Pay Settlement

-If, after the start of the transfer, there are changes to the statutory or collective bargaining provisions, relevant sectoral collective agreements, regulations on minimum wages, regulations on equality (equal pay) or other wage-relevant conditions and agreements, the borrower must notify the app immediately and retrospectively adjust the billing rates and the equal pay compensation amount, plus any incidental wage costs.
+If, after the start of the transfer, there are changes to the statutory or collective bargaining provisions, relevant sectoral collective agreements, regulations on minimum wages, regulations on equality (equal pay) or other wage-relevant conditions and agreements, the borrower must notify the app immediately and must retrospectively adjust the billing rates and the equal pay compensation amount plus any incidental wage costs.

 In addition, the statutory and collective bargaining agreements apply.

 In the event of default in payment by the client, the contractor is entitled to charge the statutory default interest, but at least 5% pa above the base interest rate of the Deutsche Bundesbank or the financing instrument of the European Central Bank that replaces it.
-In this case, the client reserves the right to prove that the contractor did not suffer any damage, or not to this extent.
+In this case, the client reserves the right to provide evidence that the contractor did not suffer any damage, or not to this extent.

 9. Offsetting / right of retention / assignment

 The client is not entitled to offset against claims of the contractor or to assert a right of retention unless the counterclaim asserted by the client is undisputed or has been legally established.

 The client is only entitled to transfer rights and obligations from this agreement to third parties with the prior written consent of the contractor.